dijasila/GPAW/doc/documentation/manual.rst

 You can also set custom convergence criteria, which you can create yourself or choose from built-in options.
-For example, you might like to make sure that the work function is converged.
+For example, you might like to make sure that the work function is converged, or have the energy convergence criterion examine the last four iterations instead of three.
 See :ref:`custom-convergence` for details.

 .. _manual_maxiter: